Economics of Climate and Energy Transition

 Comprehensive policy analysis and network building programme tackling economic aspects of the European Green Deal.

-Bruegel’s Climate and Energy Programme covers five main thematic areas: 1) EGD governance and implementation, 2) Macroeconomics of decarbonisation, 3) Green diplomacy and geopolitics, 4) Green finance, 5) Green trade (EU-US negotiations on steel and aluminium agreement).
+Bruegel’s Climate and Energy Programme covers following main thematic areas: 1) EGD governance and implementation, 2) Decarbonization in Europe (microeconomic aspects, decarbonization of buildings and transport) 3) EU green diplomacy and climate finance, 4) Green and sustainable finance, 5) Development and deployment of clean technology

 The overall objective of the work is ensuring Europe’s decarbonisation pathway is consistent with the 2050 climate neutrality target and promoting increased global cooperation on climate action.